Statistical Inference for Generative Model Comparison: Computation

 \subsection{Generative models for text}

-For models such as auto-regressive language models, $\hat{p}_1(\cdot)$ can be computed directly.
+For models such as auto-regressive language models using transformers, $\hat{p}_1(\cdot)$ can be computed directly through a forward pass.
 The computational cost of our method is comparable to that of standard metrics such as perplexity, which also requires evaluations of the log-likelihood.